uptonking/nostalgia-studio/boilerplate/realworld/be-sequelize/README.md

 - to view api docs, open a browser to http://localhost:8990/api/v1/docs/
 # roadmap

-- db query 的逻辑没有try-catch
+- db tables id migrate from integer to uuid string

-- 3rd auth
+- update sequelize to v7